FF:ISKM04 Bachelor Thesis Seminar: Metho - Course Information

 - Assessment methods

-- Active participation in discussion, continuous tasks in the form of reflection of the read texts
+- Active participation in discussion; continuous tasks in the form of reflection of the read texts; creation and successful defense of the final thematic annotated research

 - Language of instruction